 With Aster Bio's increased work with molecular biomass testing (Environmental Genomics), we have found obligate anaerobic cultures in systems with DO meters reading above 3.0 mg/L in the aeration basin.
 How can this happen?

 It is all about the biological solids - floc or biofilm.
 The graphic below represents MLSS from an aerobic granular sludge facility which is a most extreme case of aerobic/anoxic/anaerobic zones in a biofilm.
 However, depending upon your solids concentration, floc size, and biological polymer matrix - you can have similar environments in an extended aeration activated sludge or MBBR system.
 So while the water column may have a DO > 3.0, oxygen does not diffuse throughout the floc which enables anaerobic cultures to thrive inside.
 We have also noted that increased particulates in older sludges can increase the anaerobic effect - another reason to maintain a proper F/M or sludge age by wasting.
-6/14/2018 07:52:58 pm
+Comments are closed.

 |